galacean/galacean.github.io/docs/first-game.md

   - In the game
   - Game over
 - Display objects throughout the game (from far to near):
-  - Backgound
+  - Background
   - Pipe
   - Ground
   - Bird
   - GUI

-After the requirements analysis, we can basically sort out the game process and the overall UI layout.
+After the requirement analysis, we can basically sort out the game process and the overall UI layout.
 The next step is to build the entire UI interface according to the hierarchical relationship.

 # Build UI interface